dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 There are two use cases for a transformation from Excel/CSV to XML:

- - The command line tool `excel2xml` creates an XML file from an Excel/CSV file which is already structured according to the DSP specifications.
+ - The CLI command `dsp-tools excel2xml` creates an XML file from an Excel/CSV file which is already structured according to the DSP specifications.
 This is mostly used for DaSCH-interal data migration.
- - The package `excel2xml` can be imported into a custom Python script that transforms any tabular data into an XML.
+ - The module `excel2xml` can be imported into a custom Python script that transforms any tabular data into an XML.
 This use case is more frequent, because data from research projects have a variety of formats/structures.
-The package `excel2xml` is documented [here](dsp-tools-excel2xml.md).
+The module `excel2xml` is documented [here](./dsp-tools-excel2xml.md).

-### Command line tool `excel2xml`
+### CLI command `excel2xml`

 The command line tool is used as follows:
 ```bash